 Fix: Restart the App Store application or try to download macOS again after a short duration.
 Follow these steps to do so.

 - Locate Apple Logo from top left corner of the screen, select Force Quit.

-- Locate App Store app and click on Quit.
+- Locate the App Store app and click on Quit.

 2. Installation of the file has stuck

-- Press Control and click on Installation icon, then choose Quit.
+- Press Control and click on the Installation icon, then choose Quit.